Children at Risk Program

 “Our main goal is to see children living in healthy families where they can reach their potential in all areas social, physical, mental and spiritual.”

-Our Children at Risk program seeks to restore hope and provide opportunities for a future for children with disabilities.
-Our main goal is to see children living in healthy families where they can reach their potential in all areas–social, physical, mental and spiritual.
-Through therapy, training, and providing the needed resources, we aim to prevent these children from ending up on the street or in institutions.
-We give children and families the tools they need to overcome the obstacles and live fruitful and productive lives.
-Working together with our local partners we will empower, encourage and help provide the needed opportunities for a better future for these children!
+The Children at Risk program seeks to restore hope and provide opportunities for a future for children with disabilities.
+Our main goal is to see children living in healthy families where they can reach their potential in all areas—social, physical, mental, and spiritual.
+Through therapy, training, and resources, we aim to prevent these children with special needs from ending up on the street or in institutions.
+We give children and families the tools they need to overcome obstacles and live fruitful and productive lives.
+Working together with local partners, we empower, encourage, and help provide opportunities for a better future for these children!

 Adaptive Equipment Project

 In Kyrgyzstan, children with special needs have been unable to leave their rooms and participate in family and community life.
 This project aims to provide adaptive equipment produced from local resources, along with training, to assist families with these children.

 The Kyrgyz people pride themselves on their horsemanship.
 However, children with disabilities have not been able to participate in this aspect of the culture.
 CDI’s horse-riding therapy project allows children with special needs to interact with animals and benefit from skeletal-muscular exercise.